Eseperio/yii2-files-catalog/docs/acl.md

 Permissions **are not inherited**.
 Each item has its own acl.

-When granting access to an item, it can be done in two ways
+When granting access to an item, it can be done in three ways

 - **By user id**: A user id is specified and that user will get granted the access.
 - **By role**: All users with that role will have access to the file. **Permissions are ignored.
 Only roles**